ricarojas/VBA-challenge/README.md

 ### setup_data_formatting()
-Formats the data in the Percentage Change column so a percentage.
+Formats the data in the Percentage Change column to a percentage.